ysyk2021/the-creative-product-developer-innovating-solutions-for-everyday-problems/src/chapter-8-2.md

-# Building Processes and Frameworks to Support Innovation

 In this chapter, we will explore the importance of building processes and frameworks to support innovation as a creative product developer.
 Developing innovative solutions for everyday problems requires a systematic approach that fosters creativity, collaboration, and efficiency.
 By implementing effective processes and frameworks, you can streamline your work, enhance teamwork, and increase the likelihood of successful outcomes.